hpssjellis/arduino-simple-websocket/README.md

 # arduino-simple-websocket
-How to connect an Arduino to a node js websocket for fast webpage to aRDUINO COMMUNICATION.
+How to connect an Arduino to a node js websocket for fast webpage to Arduino to webpage communication.

+Note: My main Arduino Robotics Teaching site is at https://github.com/hpssjellis/arduino-high-school-robotics-course

 To load on gitpod.io click this url